lonerae/lonerae/README.md

 ## About me

 - Graduate of the Mathematics Department of National University of Athens
-- Post-Graduate Computer-Science Student in University of Peiraeus
+- Post-Graduate Computer-Science Student in University of Piraeus

   ### Functioning Projects (still getting updated)